 When the electricity goes out, you set up a portable generator outside and plug it into the power inlet box.
 If the inlet-box cable runs to a junction box with power cord, plug the power cord into the transfer switch.
 Be sure all the toggle switches on the transfer switch are in the off position.
 Then go outside and start the generator.

-The total cost of installing a transfer switch can seem significant, but it’ll be well worth the investment the next time the power goes out and you’re not left sitting in the dark.
+The total cost of installing a transfer switch can seem significant, but it will be well worth the investment the next time the power goes out and you are not left sitting in the dark.

 If you have any questions or we can assist you in any way, feel free to contact Barney’s Electric at 972-771-9464.
 For your convenience, you may also request services from this site.